 If one paid attention to MSNBC, Think Progress, or the Daily Kos, and according to the numbers, approximately one does; one would believe that a hurricane of white supremacy is ripping this country to pieces.
-A vast army of over-weight, red-neck, white men, in Confederate Flag adorned 4-wheel drive trucks are racing around the country side raping, lynching and generally tormenting innocent and terrified minorities.

 In May 2009, former International Monetary Fund chief economist Simon Johnson wrote an important essay in The Atlantic on the origins and implications of the 2008 financial collapse, called "The Quiet Coup."

 My first memory of any recognition of race was the day I brought my new friend home for lunch.
 My grandma must have been watching us come up the steps because she met us at the door and said it wasn't convenient to have guests for lunch.
-She sent my new friend packing and then set me down and told me to never do that again.
-She said we don't mix with Blacks.
-That's all she would say.